LajosPolya/tech-articles/give-the-goblin-a-break/give-the-goblin-a-break.md

 What's surprising is that using a `HashMap` in a single-threaded environment is only about 11% slower than using an `EnumMap`.

 ## Final Thoughts
-It's necessary for an application to have an adequate amount of observability, but the generation of metrics can cause significant performance degradation if they're left unchecked.
+It's necessary for an application to have an adequate amount of observability, but increasing observability can lead to significant performance degradation if the correct patterns aren't used.
-Therefore, it's important .........?
+Therefore, it's important always keep memory usage in mind to keep the application running as efficiently as possible.

+### The Memory Goblin
+The idea of a memory goblin was brought to me by my most influential high school teacher, Anthony Viola, over 15 years ago.
+He mentioned that a prominent journal published an article about how computer memory works, and if I recall correctly, the article described memory management as a goblin managing drawers or shelves.
+I don’t remember the article’s title, the publisher, or the author.
+I tried looking for it using Gemini and ChatGPT, but they didn’t return any useful information.

 ### Relevant links
 * https://github.com/LajosPolya/Micrometer-Performance